tytydraco/yessleep/out/There_are_Children_in_the_Trees.md

 My legs gave out somewhere in that fog.

-I remember the ground coming up slower than it should have, like I was moving through water, and I remember, even as I was going down, hearing a sound start up all around me in the branches, not laughing this time, but a low, even hum, dozens of small voices pitched together in a single sustained note that reminded me, absurdly, of the sound an electric car makes idling at a stoplight, felt more than heard, vibrating up through the ground into my chest.
+I remember the ground coming up slower than it should have, like I was moving through water.
+Even as I was going down, I heard a sound start up all around me in the branches.
+Not laughing this time, but a low, even hum.
+Dozens of small voices pitched together in a single sustained note that reminded me, absurdly, of the sound an electric car makes idling at a stoplight.
+It was felt more than heard, vibrating up through the ground into my chest.

-I saw her walking toward me while I was on my knees in the dirt, and even now, with everything I know, I have to be honest that there was something in the way she moved that my body responded to as beautiful before my mind could object, a long, unhurried grace, each step placed like she had never once in her existence needed to hurry for anything.
+I saw her walking toward me while I was on my knees in the dirt, and even now, with everything I know, I have to be honest: there was something in the way she moved that my body responded to as beautiful before my mind could object.
+A long, unhurried grace.
+Each step placed as though she had never, in her entire existence, needed to hurry for anything.

 The humming in the branches didn't change pitch as she got closer.
 If anything it settled, evened out, like the sound itself was steadying to match her pace.

-She crouched down in front of me, and up close the wrongness of her was almost worse for how careful it was, symmetrical in a way real faces aren't, the milky blue eyes not tracking quite the way eyes should, fixed on my face with an attention that felt total.
+She crouched down in front of me, and up close the wrongness of her was almost worse for how careful it was, symmetrical in a way real faces aren't.
+The milky blue eyes not tracking quite the way eyes should, fixed on my face with an attention that felt total.

-She reached out and adjusted the collar of my jacket, an oddly domestic gesture, the kind of small correction a mother makes to a child's clothing without thinking about it, and I understood in that moment, with the smell of my own childhood still thick in my throat, exactly what role I had wandered into and exactly how long some part of her had likely been waiting for someone to fill it.
+She reached out and adjusted the collar of my jacket, an oddly domestic gesture, the kind of small correction a mother makes to a child's clothing without thinking about it.
+I understood in that moment, with the smell of my own childhood still thick in my throat, exactly what role I had wandered into and exactly how long some part of her had likely been waiting for someone to fill it.

-Then she knelt fully in front of me, and the long shapes at her back unfolded, slow and deliberate, spreading wider than I would have believed they could, and she drew them forward around me until they closed at my back, a dry, papery warmth on either side of my face and shoulders, folding me in against her the way you'd wrap a child in a blanket too big for them.
+Then she knelt fully in front of me.

+The long shapes at her back unfolded, slow and deliberate, spreading wider than I would have believed they could.
+She drew them forward around me until they closed behind my back.

+A dry, papery warmth settled on either side of my face and shoulders, folding me against her the way you'd wrap a child in a blanket too big for them.

 I couldn't have pulled away by then even if the fog in my head had let me want to.
-She leaned in and kissed me on the lips, slow, cool and dry, and that's the last clear thing I remember.
+She leaned in and kissed me on the lips... slow, cool and dry, and that's the last clear thing I remember.
 The humming, the smell, her wings closed around me like a second, softer kind of dark, and then nothing.

 I woke up at first light, on my back in the same spot on the trail, jacket still adjusted the way she'd left it, pack still on my shoulder like I'd never taken it off.
 The branches above me were empty.